rafaelcs/tests-orange-hrm/README.md

 # Install

-- You need to install `virtualenv`
+- You need to install `virtualenv`!